 The Sennheiser HD600 have an average build quality.
 The open ear cups feel dense enough, to not crack or get damaged by a few falls.
 However, the headband feels fragile.
 Also, the metal frame that links the ear cups to the headband is connected by a thin joint that looks weak and feels susceptible to breaking under moderate physical stress.

 The Sennheiser HD 600 are a very good sounding pair of open-back headphones.
-They have a good Bass, a very good Mid Range and an excellent Treble.
+They have a good bass, although not as much as the Nad VISO HP50, a very good Mid Range and an excellent Treble.
 They also perform consistently across multiple users and have a good Soundstage due to their open-back design.
 However, they tend to sound a little muddy in the low-mid region and like most other open headphones, they lack a little bit of sub-bass.

 The Sennheiser HD600 headphones are not designed to isolate listeners.
 Leakage is encouraged to improve their overall sound quality.
 Unfortunately, this means that whatever you're listening to, can be heard by the people around you, even at moderate volumes and on a bus.
 They also do not block much noise and will not fare well in loud environments.

 Poor isolation.
 These headphones don't isolate any sound below 2KHz.
 Above 2KHz, they perform very poorly, failing to achieve more than 10dB of overall attenuation in the Treble Range.